‘Nebulizer for babies’ – Did this phrase scare you?

 You might be wondering what does a nebulizer dose.

 Nebulizers disperse the solutions into a tiny cloud of airborne water droplets either by using oxygen, ultrasonic power, or compressed air.
 This is then inhaled by the person providing them immediate relief.

 #4.
 What are the types of medicines used for nebulization?

 - With a non-medicated liquid

-Non-medicated liquid is normal saline which is commonly used to help a dry nose by moistening the mucous membrane.
+The non-medicated liquid is normal saline which is commonly used to help a dry nose by moistening the mucous membrane.

 - With a medicated liquid

-Medicated liquids are used for patients with respiratory diseases like allergic rhinitis, asthma, COPD and in few cystic fibrosis cases.
+Medicated liquids are used for patients with respiratory diseases like allergic rhinitis, asthma, COPD ,and in few cystic fibrosis cases.

 Nebulization helps to moisten the dry mucous membrane.